 24/7 Domestic Violence Response Team Advocates

-Trained, confindential advocates can respond to local police stations to meet with survivors to discuss restraining orders, services available, and create an individualized safety plan.
+Trained, confidential advocates can respond to local police stations to meet with survivors to discuss restraining orders, services available, and create an individualized safety plan.
 Survivors can ask for an advocate at any local or state police building.

 Legal Advocacy (in-person, teleconferencing or telephone appointments)